-- 9/8 Vehicles leave ONL 8-9am, arrive Seward around dinner time.
+- 9/10 Vehicles leave ONL 8-9am, arrive Seward around dinner time.
 WWU members are doing fly/drive with rental cars.
 Pizza party at SMC firepit.
-Motel: Breeze in shared rooms - 9/9 Begin setup at ~8am SMC dock, Tiglax will begin railway dock loading large items then return to SMC at ~10:00.
-Setup and depart sometime during evening or next morning. - 9/18 Return to SMC dock for offload by dinner time (worst case), hopefully earlier.
-Some members of science party may be shuttled to shore earlier to make flights.
-Offload all but largest items on 18th - 9/19 Most of science party departs for Anchorage to make early flights, other will remain for end-of-season pack-up.
-Tiglax will move to railway dock for unloading large items ~07:30, discharge reminder of science party, then head directly to Homer.
+Motel: Breeze Inn shared rooms - 9/11 Begin setup at ~8am SMC dock, Tiglax will begin railway dock loading large items then return to SMC at ~10:00.
+Setup and depart sometime during evening or next morning. - 9/20 Return to Railway dock for offload by dinner time (worst case), hopefully earlier to offload all items and shuttle them to SMC.
+Tiglax must be underway for Homer before midnight. - 9/21 Most of the science party departs for Fairbanks/Anchorage, others will remain for end-of-season pack-up.